mattiash/castv2-device-monitor/README.md

 The media event has a single parameter that contains an object with properties 'artist' and 'title'.
 These describe the currently playing song on the Chromecast.

+# Controlling device

+The DeviceMonitor also offers a limited ability to control playback on the device:

+    dm.pauseDevice()
+    dm.playDevice()
+    dm.volumeUp()
+    dm.volumeDown()

+Additionally, dm.stopDevice() can be used to stop the session from the application to the device.
+It usually means that you have to select the cast-device again from the application.

 # Debugging

 This module includes a binary castv2-device-monitor for testing purposes.